-1 Using a large stitch size (that's easy to pick out later), stitch along the edges of the quilt top, about a quarter of an inch from the backing and batting.
+Starting in the front-left corner of the quilt top, stitch along the edges of the quilt top, about a quarter of an inch from the backing and batting.

 Note: Every time you move your quilt to sew a new area, tack down the revealed edges.